* Local polls come ahead of national vote due by May 2018

-In other important cities, the center-right leads in Verona and Padua in the north while the center-left is ahead in L'Aquila, the capital of the central region of Abruzzo.
+In other important cities, the centre-right leads in Verona and Padua in the north while the centre-left is ahead in L'Aquila, the capital of the central region of Abruzzo.

 Exit polls will be published for six of the main cities when polls close at 11 pm.
 (2100 GMT) and first projections based on the actual vote count will be released about 45 minutes later.
 (Reporting by Gavin Jones; Editing by Helen Popper and Jane Merriman)